drBenway/pixi-vn-wiki/start/canvas-images.md

 ## Load Image

-After adding the image, you can load the texture and show it on the canvas using the `CanvasImage.load` method.
+After adding the image, you can load the texture and show it on the canvas using the `ImageSprite.load` method.

 This method is asynchronous, so: